 Christmas is never a good time to fall ill.
-When the house is covered in the remains of wrapping paper that haven’t yet been picked up, the cat is threatening to eat the turkey, the table still needs to be laid and your parents are due to arrive at any moment, the last thing you need is to feel under the weather.
+When the house is covered in the remains of wrapping paper, the cat is threatening to eat the turkey, the table still needs to be laid and your parents are due to arrive at any moment, the last thing you need is to feel under the weather.

 But although we try to look after ourselves during this busy period, there’s always the chance of picking up a winter bug – or having a headache after a few too many glasses of mulled wine the night before.
 Never fear though because video games have the answer as always!
 Join me as we search the digital world to pull together the contents for your first-aid cupboard and help you get through the festive season.
 Although you might end up feeling slightly worse, considering some of the following questionable medicines…